deoghasp/DataScience_Resources/README.md

 # DataScience_Resources
 This repository contains a variety of resources for knowledge in Data Science and related domains.
+I am not the creator of any of these resources.
+I have simply gathered them during my data science journey and wish to share it with the community and keen minds.
+Feel free to fork and follow me for more!